top of page

 Anything is possible, and I can become whoever I want.

-So we make plans and set many goals, and reaching them becomes a life quest because we can't fail, right?
+So, we make plans and set many goals.
+Reaching them becomes a life quest because we can't fail, right?

-Of course, we need our dads’ approval for what we do and achieve.
-And no matter how hard we try, it never seems good enough, so we try harder and harder.
+Of course, we seek our dads’ approval for what we do and achieve.
+No matter how hard we try, it never seems good enough.
+So, we try harder and harder.

 We also want to belong.
-We go to the gym, have relationships and heartbreak, take risks, and explore the world.
+We go to the gym, form relationships, experience heartbreak, take risks, and explore the world.

 Everything we do seems to have a direct impact on our lives.
-The choices we make have a direct effect on the direction our lives take.
+The choices we make shape the direction our lives take.

-This is amazing; it gives us the feeling that creating the lives we want is doable and relatively easy, and might give the impression that we have tons of time to do so.
+This is amazing; it gives us the feeling that creating the lives we want is doable and relatively easy.
+It might even give the impression that we have tons of time to do so.

-As we get a little older and more mature, we pursue our more permanent goals and get what we think we need.
+As we mature, we pursue our more permanent goals and seek what we think we need.

 A family, a house, a solid career, money, and a nice car.